Battleground (2016): Aftermath

-With the return of brand-exclusive PPVs after SummerSlam, the following year's Battleground was held exclusively for wrestlers from the SmackDown brand.
-Brand-exclusive PPVs would last until WrestleMania 34 in 2018, after which, brand-exclusive PPVs were discontinued.
+With the return of brand-exclusive PPV and livestreaming events after SummerSlam, the following year's Battleground was held exclusively for wrestlers from the SmackDown brand.
+Brand-exclusive PPV and livestreaming events would last until WrestleMania 34 in 2018, after which, they were discontinued.

 Raw

 Dean Ambrose retaining the WWE Championship at the event left Raw without a world title.
 On the following episode of Raw, commissioner Stephanie McMahon and General manager Mick Foley announced a new world title for Raw, the WWE Universal Championship; the WWE Championship was then renamed to WWE World Championship.
-As Raw's number one draft pick, Seth Rollins was named a contender to the title, and his opponent was determined in two fatal four-way matches.
+As Raw's number one draft pick and due to not being pinned in the triple threat match at Battleground, Seth Rollins was named a contender to the title, and his opponent was determined in two fatal four-way matches.
 Finn Bálor, in his debut match on the main roster, won the first, while Roman Reigns won the second.
-Later that night, Bálor became the second contender by defeating Reigns, and was scheduled to face Rollins to determine the first Universal Champion at SummerSlam.
+Later that night, Bálor became the second contender by defeating Reigns, and he was scheduled to face Rollins to determine the inaugural Universal Champion at SummerSlam.

 The next night on Raw, Sasha Banks defeated Charlotte to capture the WWE Women's Championship.

 After Sasha Banks and Bayley defeated Charlotte and Dana Brooke at Battleground, Banks faced Charlotte for the WWE Women's Championship on the following night's episode of Raw and defeated Charlotte to win her first Women's Championship.
 A title rematch was later scheduled for SummerSlam.
 On the August 8 episode, Banks defeated Brooke, banning her from ringside during the match.

 SmackDown

 On the following episode of SmackDown, the entire SmackDown roster wanted a shot at Dean Ambrose's WWE World Championship.
-It was subsequently announced that there would be a six-pack challenge between AJ Styles, John Cena, Dolph Ziggler, Bray Wyatt, Baron Corbin, and a winner of a Battle Royal, which was won by Apollo Crews.
+It was subsequently announced that there would be a six-pack challenge between AJ Styles, John Cena, Dolph Ziggler, Bray Wyatt, Baron Corbin, and a winner of a battle royal, which was won by Apollo Crews.
 Later that night, Ziggler won the six-pack challenge to earn a WWE World Championship match against Ambrose at SummerSlam.

 On the August 2 episode of SmackDown, AJ Styles challenged John Cena to a match at SummerSlam, and Cena accepted.